A3212/etr4enmer/readme.md

 Hello !
 This is my new practice in git!!!
-fatal: LF would be replaced by CRLF
+fatal: LF would be replaced by CRLF new changes new changes new changes